KualiCo/ce-tech-docs/README.md

     from your HR system.
 All users included in the manifest will be either added or updated as appropriate.
 Existing users in CE that are *not* in the manifest will be disabled.
+6. Detailed output from the REST service will generate an HTML report.
+    In addition, it will also return an appropriate HTTP status code (i.e. `500` if there was an error; `200` if all went well).

 ## XML Schema Versioning